-If you are facing collection lawsuits, filing a Chapter 7 or Chapter 13 bankruptcy can be an effective way to stop the litigation from proceeding.
+If you are facing collection lawsuits, filing a Chapter 7 or Chapter 13 bankruptcy can be an effective way to halt the lawsuit from proceeding.
 However, there are certain types of lawsuits that are not halted by a personal bankruptcy filing.
 Generally speaking, a suit that is seeking the recovery of money is stopped when your case is filed.

 Below are a few examples of proceedings that are not stopped by your bankruptcy: